Australian Border Agencies have increased import regulations for 2018.

 The Department of Agriculture has updated the format of packing declarations to now include bamboo.
 The current format will continue to be accepted until June 2018.

-Please contact our team for updated templates for your perusal.
+Please contact our team for updated templates.

 Changes to Fumigation Requirements and Storage Declarations: